minghao-sun-sc/privacy-preserving-biomedical-qa/README.md

 If you encounter CUDA out-of-memory errors:
 1. Reduce batch sizes in configuration files
+2. Use model quantization (8-bit or 4-bit) in configuration files
-2. Use gradient checkpointing (enabled by default)
+3. Use gradient checkpointing (enabled by default)
-3. Consider using mixed precision training (FP16)
+4. Consider using mixed precision training (FP16)

 If you face dependency conflicts:
 1. Make sure to use the exact environment.yml file provided